trinodb/trino/presto-docs/src/main/sphinx/connector/elasticsearch.rst

 Overview
 --------

-The Elasticsearch Connector allows access to `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_ data from Presto.
+The Elasticsearch Connector allows access to `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_ data from Trino.
 This document describes how to setup the Elasticsearch Connector to run SQL queries against Elasticsearch.

 .. note::